dkandalov/rosettacode-kotlin/readme.md

 You will need to run a script which checks that Kotlin code in repository is still the same as Kotlin code on Rosetta Code website.
 There are several ways to do it:
  - in Gradle run `./gradlew pull`.
- - in Maven there is current no way to run the script.
  - in IDE run `scripts/PullFromRosettaCode.kt`.

 Note that the script caches data downloaded from web into `.cache` directory.